Menu

 Each year, several Digital Media Management students attend conferences to present their research findings and network with digital professionals.
 Some have even received funding to attend conferences through Marketing EDGE.

-Our faculty brings digital marketing expertise and a wealth of industry experience to the classroom.
+Our faculty brings digital media management expertise and a wealth of industry experience to the classroom.
 They are passionate about connecting and cultivating lifelong learners, and many are involved with business communities and professional organizations that students can leverage as they pursue internships or full-time employment.
-Here is their take on what students can gain from earning their BBA in Digital Marketing Management:

 St. Edward's graduates in cap and gown show off their diplomas